BIOS-IN5410/Repr_Bioinfo/Repr_Bioinfo_day1.md

 ## Setting up github.com

-We will be using the could service for version control GitHub for sharing what we have under version control with eacho other, and/or the world.
+We will be using the could service for version control GitHub for sharing what we have under version control with eachother, and/or the world.
 For this, you will need an account on GitHub, and enable Fox to communicte with GitHub's servers.